-A.Passive_Auth The assumption A.Passive_Auth 'PKI for Passive Authentication' is directly covered by the security objective for the TOE environment OE.Passive_Auth_Sign 'Authentication of travel document by Signature' from PACE PP [PACE-PP] covering the necessary procedures for the Country Signing CA Key Pair and the Document Signer Key Pairs.
-The implementation of the signature verification procedures is covered by OE.Exam_Travel_Document 'Examination of the physical part of the travel document'.

-A.Insp_Sys The examination of the travel document addressed by the assumption A.Insp Sys 'Inspection Systems for global interoperability' is covered by the security objectives for the TOE environment OE.Exam_Travel_Document 'Examination of the physical part of the travel document' which requires the inspection system to examine physically the travel document, the Basic Inspection System to implement the Basic Access Control, and the Extended Inspection Systems to implement and to perform the Chip Authentication Protocol Version 1 to verify the Authenticity of the presented travel document's the chip.
-The security objectives for TOE environment OE.Prot Logical Travel Document 'Protection of data from the logical travel document' require the Inspection System to protect the logical travel document data during the transmission and the internal handling.
+- A.Passive\Auth The assumption A.Passive\Auth 'PKI for Passive Authentication' is directly covered by the security objective for the TOE environment OE.Passive\Auth\Sign 'Authentication of travel document by Signature' from PACE PP [PACE-PP] covering the necessary procedures for the Country Signing CA Key Pair and the Document Signer Key Pairs.
+The implementation of the signature verification procedures is covered by OE.Exam\Travel\Document 'Examination of the physical part of the travel document'. - A.Insp\Sys The examination of the travel document addressed by the assumption A.Insp\Sys 'Inspection Systems for global interoperability' is security the objectives for the TOE OE.Exam\Travel\Document 'Examination of the physical part of the travel document' which requires the inspection system to examine physically the travel document, the Basic Inspection System to implement the Basic Access Control, and the Extended Inspection Systems to implement and to perform the Chip Authentication Protocol Version 1 to verify the Authenticity of the presented travel document's chip.
+The security objectives for the TOE environment OE.Prot\Logical\Travel\Document 'Protection of data from the logical travel document' require the Inspection System to protect the logical travel document data during the transmission and the internal handling. - A.Auth\PKI 'PKI for Inspection Systems' is covered by the security objective for the TOE environment OE.Authoriz\Sens\Data 'Authorization for use of sensitive biometric reference data' requires the CVCA to limit the read access to sensitive biometrics by issuing Document Verifier certificates for authorized receiving States or Organisations only.
+The Document Verifier of the receiving State is required by OE.Ext\Insp\Systems 'Authorization of Extended Inspection Systems' to authorize Extended Inspection Systems by creating